MounikaDeveloper/OnlineClassRegistration/README.md

 In the student module,student first register with his name,contactus,email and password.After registration only student can login,validating the student details.student enroll the course,view all the enrolled course and cancel the enrolled course.

-Used sessions to get id and name, and also logout
+Used sessions to get id and name, and also logout.

+Deployed in heroku.